Wanna know the real reasons why you don’t feel good about yourself?

-But as loud as it can be, that voice isn’t really you–nor is it actually telling you the truth!
+However, as loud as it can be, that voice isn’t really you.
+Nor is it actually telling you the truth.
 It’s really just your ego mind doing it’s best to “protect” you: by keeping you feeling afraid or unworthy enough that you just won’t bother trying anything new.

 Reason You Don’t Feel Good About Yourself #3:

-That might seem obvious: of course businesses want to make money and they won’t shy away from emotional manipulation in order to do that!
+That might seem obvious: of course businesses want to make money!
+They won’t shy away from emotional manipulation in order to do that.
 But years and years of this subconscious messaging isn’t without consequence.

 TV is particularly devastating at this task because our brain goes into a hypnotic state while we’re watching.
-We tell ourselves that we can “tune out” commercials but our subconscious brain is paying attention–and it’s getting the message: we’re almost good enough to not feel shame.
-But if we just bought this/did this/looked like this, then we’d finally be worthy of love.
+We tell ourselves that we can “tune out” commercials but our subconscious brain is paying attention.
+It’s constantly getting the message: we’re almost good enough to not feel shame.
+If we just bought this/did this/looked like this, then we’d finally be worthy of love.